i-love-flamingo/flamingo-commerce/price/Readme.md

 Be aware that `price.Equals(price2)` may be false but due to float arithmetic but `price.GetPayable().Equals(price2.GetPayable())` will be true

-## Charge Type:
+## Charge:
 Represents a price together with a type.
+A charge has a values price (normaly in default currency) and a the price that is payed that might be in a different currency.
-Can be used in places where you need to give the price value a certain extra semantic information.
+Can be used in places where you need to give the price value a certain extra semantic information or to represent something that need to be payed (charged).

 ## Template Func - Formatting a Price Object

-Just use the template function commercePriceFormat like this: `commercePriceFormat(priceObject)`

-The template functions used the configurations of the Flamingo "locale" package.
+Just use the template function commercePriceFormat like this: `commercePriceFormat(priceObject)` The template functions used the configurations of the Flamingo "locale" package.
 For more details on the configuration options please read there.